monte-kluemper/oce-social-publisher/README.md

 $ ^C
 ```

-__That's it.__ You now have a persistent store of notification events for the channel.
+__That's it.__ You now have a persistent store of publish and unpublish events for the channel.
 You can view the database within Heroku by creating a [dataclip](https://data.heroku.com/dataclips) or extend the application for your own purposes.